 Generating course reports

-Once your course is properly listed in SONA at the beginning of the term, there is nothing you need to do until finals week.
-You will receive an email from the SONA Admin when your Course Reports are available for download (usually after 5pm the Friday of finals week).
+If you request to have your course listed in SONA at the beginning of the term, please double check that your course is listed correctly after the first week of the semester.
+At the end of the semester, you will receive an email from the SONA Admin when your Course Reports are available for download (usually Monday morning of finals week).
 The course report will show the students in each of your class who earned extra credit for each class, and how much credit they earned.

 Follow these steps to obtain your course reports: